The Trust Layer for Agent-Led Commerce

 Part I: The Problem

-AI agents invalidate these assumptions entirely.
+AI agents break these assumptions.

 Velocity Rejection